MTDoven/Student-Detection/README.md

         └─labels
 ````

+**Live-Streaming**: First, a server is built using [Nginx](https://nginx.org/), and then the video is encoded
+and encapsulated by ffmpeg and pushed to the server through the RTMP
+network protocol.

 **Detection:** In step of object detection, we use [Yolov9c](https://github.com/ultralytics/ultralytics) model for
 single object detection.
 And we do not distinguish head pose at this time.
 For training detection model, run ``python trainDetection.py``.